Mathematical Logic

 Consequences of completeness

 Completeness is not the end — it is the beginning.
 From it, two of the most powerful theorems in all of logic fall out almost immediately.
-These are theorems every ILLC student is expected to know cold.

 PHASE 02